Copenhagen Parks and Gardens: Top 10 Places to Relax

 There are toilets inside The Kings Garden, close to the Hercules Pavilion Cafe.

-Kings Park Garden Opening Hours and Address
+Kings Garden Opening Hours And Address

-Kings Garden Opening Hours | Nov-Feb 7 am-5 pm March & Oct 7 am – 7 pm April & Sept 7 am – 9 pm May-Aug 7 am – 10 pm |
+Kings Garden Opening Hours | Nov-Feb 7 am – 5 pm March & Oct 7 am – 7 pm April & Sept 7 am – 9 pm May-Aug 7 am – 10 pm |

 Address | Øster Voldgade 4A, 1350 København |